A stop on the Grand Tour since the 18th century, the site of Pompeii still mesmerizes…even for the return visitor.

 A shop, with amphora standing ready to hold olive oil for sale.

 On the morning before the eruption, the birds stopped singing but no one knew why.

 The cast made from the remains of a crouching figure, awaiting his fate.

 Mt.
-Vesuvius still soars over the site on ancient Pompeii.
+Vesuvius still looms over the site of ancient Pompeii.